(sometimes) Astro-Landscape Photographer

 Eclipses

 An eclipse is an astronomical event that occurs when one celestial body passes in front of another, blocking the light of the other body, creating a shadow.
-A solar eclipse happens when the Moon passes between the Earth and the Sun, and a lunar eclipse occurs when the Earth passes between the Sun and the Moon.
+A solar eclipse happens when the Moon passes between Earth and the Sun, and a lunar eclipse occurs when Earth passes between the Sun and the Moon.

 Image of a meteor raining down above Terlingua, TX, with Big Bend National Park in the background